Jörg Halubek: Life and career

-Born in Beckum, Halubek studied church music, historical keyboard instruments and historically informed performance at the conservatories in Stuttgart, Freiburg and at the Schola Cantorum Basiliensis.
+Born in Beckum, Halubek studied church music, historical keyboard instruments, and historically informed performance at the conservatories in Stuttgart, Freiburg and the Schola Cantorum Basiliensis.
 His teachers were Jon Laukvik, Robert Hill, Andrea Marcon and Jesper Bøje Christensen.

-In 2004, he won first prize as organist at the International Johann Sebastian Bach Competition in Leipzig.
+In 2004, he won first prize as an organist at the International Johann Sebastian Bach Competition in Leipzig.

 In 2008, Halubeck founded the Stuttgart Baroque Orchestra il Gusto Barocco with a performance of Bach's The Art of Fugue at the European Music Festival Stuttgart.
 In the 2009/2010 season, Halubek took over the musical assistance of the co-production of Antonio Vivaldi's Juditha triumphans of the Stuttgart State Opera and the Salzburg Festival and conducted several performances at the Stuttgart Schauspielhaus.

 In 2010, he conducted il Gusto Barocco in Stuttgart Handel's oratorio The Triumph of Time and Truth in a staged performance in the church hall.
 This was followed, in 2012, by the world premiere of Giuseppe Antonio Brescianello's pastoral opera La Tisbe, composed in 1718, and in 2016 by the world premiere of Johann David Heinichen's Flavio Crispo.

 At the Staatstheater Kassel, Halubek took over the musical direction of Scarlatti's Griselda (2012), Vivaldi's L'Olimpiade (2013) Handel's Saul (2013), Christoph Willibald Gluck's Iphigénie en Tauride (2014), Leonardo Vinci's Artaserse (2015), Los Elementos by Antonio de Literes and Antigona by Tommaso Traetta.
 At the Oldenburgisches Staatstheater, as a specialist in baroque music, he has performed Handel's operas Hercules, Serse and Agrippina.
 Since 2016/2017, Halubek has been creating a four-part Monteverdi cycle with il Gusto Barocco at the Nationaltheater Mannheim.
 In 2016/2017, he conducted Il ritorno d'Ulisse in patria, followed in 2017/2018 by L'incoronazione di Poppea.